2ndmk2/protomidpy/README.md

 # protomidpy
-Estimating itensity radial profile & geometry & hyperparameters proto-planetary disks in ALMA.
+Estimating itensity radial profile & geometry & hyperparameters for dust continuum emission of proto-planetary disks in radio.
 For the detail of the algorithm, please refer to Aizawa, Muto, Momose 2024
 https://academic.oup.com/mnras/article/532/2/1361/7699107